philip-amortila/twitter_update/README.md

 ```
 npm start
 ```
-And then point your browser at http://localhost:3000
+And then point your browser at http://localhost:3000 (mongod needs to be running in a separate terminal window)

 ## Tech Stack
 - node.js